Best Practices

 The Relationship between Seminar Instructors and Course Participants

-Graduate classes and seminars offer an opportunity for constructive interaction between graduate students and instructors (faculty).
-We view graduate coursework as a valuable occasion for a mutual exchange and learning.
+Graduate seminars offer an opportunity for constructive interaction between graduate students and instructors (faculty).
+We view graduate coursework as a valuable occasion for mutual exchange and learning.

 • Free expression of ideas